SESYNC-ci/model-lang-lesson/docs/_slides/exercise.md

 Controlling for a person's educational attainment, fit a linear model that addresses the question of wage disparity between men and women in the U.S. workforce.
-What other predictor from the `person` data frame would increases the goodness-of-fit of the "control" model, before SEX is considered.
+What other predictor from the `pums` data frame would increase the goodness-of-fit of the "control" model, before SEX is considered?

 ### Exercise 3